QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 That said, if a template is applied in the data tree, the results of the template configuration merging with configuration explicitly provided by the client MUST always be a valid configuration data tree, as defined in {{Section 8.1 of !RFC7950}}.

-## Different Levels of Templates

-The configuration templates may be defined at different levels, depending on where it is used and maintained.
-For exmaple, A network-level template maintained by the software-defined networking (SDN) {{?RFC7149}} {{?RFC7426}} controller defines configuration that may be shared by multiple network devices.
-While device-level template maintained by the network element defines configuration that can only be applied to specific network devices.
-Refer to {{appendix-network}} for examples of network-level templates.

 # Inheriting Templates